 At the fort, they were greeted by Gen. Edward King.
 The general apologized that the men had to live in tents along the main road between the fort and Clark Field.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+He made sure that they all received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 While having lunch, the tankers noticed planes approaching Clark Field.
 At first, the thought they were American, but when the bombs began to explode around them, they knew the planes were Japanese.

 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.